Jamaica Population Pyramid (2025)

 Employment

-Jamaica needs to create roughly 21,000 jobs annually for new workforce entrants.
-This manageable challenge allows for focus on job quality, skills development, and economic diversification.
+Jamaica's workforce transition calls for focus on job quality, skills development, and economic diversification.
 Investing in education-to-employment pathways and supporting innovation-driven industries will optimize demographic opportunities.

 Education